Snickerdoodles

 In a small, shallow bowl, stir sugar and cinnamon together.

-Using a cookie scoop {1 1/2 tablespoon size}, scoop dough into even mounds on the baking sheet.
+Using a cookie scoop (1 1/2 tablespoon size), scoop dough into even mounds on the baking sheet.
 Roll each dough ball in the cinnamon-sugar mixture.
+Place onto a prepared cookie sheet.

 Bake until puffed and looks slightly underdone.
-Remove from the oven and cool for 3 minutes on the hot baking sheets to finish baking before transferring to cooling racks.
-As they cool, they will flatten out, which is totally normal!
+Remove from the oven and cool for 3 minutes on the hot baking sheets to finish baking before transferring to wire racks to cool.
+As they cool, they may flatten out, which is totally normal!
 Like most homemade cookies, these are best served warm!

 The best way to store your snickerdoodles (or really any cookies) is in an airtight container so they can maintain that moisture and not dry up or harden.
 Of course, this method isn’t perfect, and after two days or so, the sugar can recrystallize and the cookies will get harder.
 This is totally normal.
 Pop into the microwave for a quick 5-10 second zap to soften up again.

-To freeze snickerdoodle cookies, place them into an airtight container (zip top freezer bags are great) and freeze.
-These will last up to three months in the freezer.
+To freeze baked snickerdoodle cookies, place them into an airtight container (zip top freezer bags are great) and freeze.
+These will last up to 3 months in the freezer.
 Defrost in the fridge or take them out one by one to enjoy and microwave to soften.

-Besides making these snickerdoodle cookies up to 4 days ahead of time, you can also freeze them!
+Besides making these up to 4 days ahead of time, snickerdoodle cooke dough freezes really well!

 Bake.
 To bake, start by thawing your cookie dough by transferring them to the fridge 24 hours in advance.
 This is to get the dough to be sticky enough for the cinnamon-sugar mixture.
 Next, roll those dough balls in the mixture and bake as directed.
 Enjoy!